ServerOverflow/matscan/README.md

 Also, if you do intend on using any of the code here, please read the [license](LICENSE) that the original author wrote.

 ## Usage
 It is assumed that you know the basics of server scanning.
 Otherwise, I recommend reading the [masscan readme](https://github.com/robertdavidgraham/masscan/blob/master/README.md) and [documentation](https://github.com/robertdavidgraham/masscan/blob/master/doc/masscan.8.markdown).
-Also be aware that matscan only supports Linux, but you probably shouldn't be running it at home anyway. \
+Also be aware that matscan only supports Linux, but you probably shouldn't be running it at home anyway.
+You can use the compiled binary without the rest of the code once compiled as long as you put the `config.toml` in the working directory.

-Rename `example-config.toml` to `config.toml` and change the settings as you desire.
-Refer to [config.rs](https://github.com/TheAirBlow/matscan/blob/master/src/config.rs) for more information. \
+1) Rename `example-config.toml` to `config.toml` and refer to [config.rs](https://github.com/TheAirBlow/matscan/blob/master/src/config.rs) for the format.
-You'll also have to make a MongoDB database called `mcscanner` with three collections called `servers`, `bad_servers` and `exclusions`.
-You should add a unique index for `addr+port` and a normal index for `timestamp` in the `servers` collection:
+2) Create a MongoDB database with all necessary collections and indexes:
 ```js
 use mcscanner
 db.createCollection("servers")